MENU IVY GROVE SURGERY ivy.gs

 CHASING HOSPITAL LETTERS

-Please note that we have no control over how quickly (or slowly), it takes for the hospital to write to us.
-Unfortunately we are not in a position to have our already extremely busy admin staff ringing the hospital to chase letters and as indicated above, we have no special hotline to the hospital in order to do this.
+If is wrong to assume that we will already have received outpatient letters and have taken any necessary action within a matter of a week and that if that necessary action has not been taken, it is then our fault.
+If we have not received an outpatient letter, we will not be in a position to have our already extremely busy admin staff ringing the hospital to chase letters and as indicated above, we have no special hotline to the hospital in order to do this.

 We therefore kindly ask that patients ring the hospital secretary to chase up any letters that are not yet with us.
+As indicated above, in their own contract, it is the hospital's responsibility to ensure that letters are promptly with the GP if they want us to take action, and not for the GP to chase up what the hospital wants from us.

-REFERRALS TO A PRIVATE PROVIDER
+PRIVATE PROVIDER INFORMATION

 Yours sincerely